nsiccha/monster/README.md

 much *higher precision* than is necessary to simulate the "typical set" of the prior.

 Luckily we have an answer to automatically, adaptively and efficiently select the "best" ODE configuration.
-It is essentially [this workflow](https://users.aalto.fi/~timonej3/case_study_num.html#2_Workflow) but embedded into an incremental and adaptive warmup which allows the reconfiguration (of e.g. ODE solver configurations) **during warmup**.
+It is essentially [this workflow](https://users.aalto.fi/~timonej3/case_study_num.html#2_Workflow) but embedded into an incremental and adaptive warm-up which allows the reconfiguration (of e.g. ODE solver configurations) **during warm-up**.

-Bob has (rightfully) pointed out similarities of my warmup procedure to [Sequential Monte Carlo methods (SMC)](https://en.wikipedia.org/wiki/Particle_filter).
+Bob has (rightfully) pointed out similarities of my warm-up procedure to [Sequential Monte Carlo methods (SMC)](https://en.wikipedia.org/wiki/Particle_filter).
-In fact, just as SMC, our *incremental* warmup procedures relies on the user identifying a "good" sequence of data updates, preferrably starting at "no data" (only prior information) and ending at "all of the data" (full posterior).
-With these data updates provided, the incremental warmup procedure proceeds as follows:
+In fact, just as SMC, our *incremental* warm-up procedures relies on the user identifying a "good" sequence of data updates, preferrably starting at "no data" (only prior information) and ending at "all of the data" (full posterior).
+With these data updates provided, the incremental warm-up procedure proceeds as follows:

-#### Incremental and parallelizable warmup
+#### Incremental and parallelizable warm-up

 For each data update
-* For each chain, perform the first two warmup phases with a *single* metric adaptation window.
+* For each chain, perform the first two warm-up phases with a *single* metric adaptation window.
 * Compute the global covariance from the pooled metric adaptation draws across chains.
 * Use the last draws from each chain as starting point for the next dataset, the (pooled) covariance as the metric, and (currently) the across-chain-mean of the very last timestep as the new timestep.
 * Add whatever reconfiguration you deem necessary to the next data-update(s).
 This is where the automatic ODE reconfiguration can be plugged in.

-Before sampling, Stan's last warmup phase may be necessary (currently I use a replacement).
+Before sampling, Stan's last warm-up phase may be necessary (currently I use a replacement).

 A "good" sequence of data updates allows chains to use starting points and metrics from previous data updates to **efficiently** explore the current intermediate posterior.
 To minimize the total computational cost, data updates which incrementally *double* the cost of each leapfrog iteration appear to be ideal.
-This generally allows us to *skip the costly early phases of Stan's default warmup, where the metric is not well-adapted and the average treedepth is high*.
-In the best case (as in the Monster model), average treedepths are only high during early stages of our warmup, which due to the exponentially increasing computational cost per leapfrog iteration contributes very little in terms of total computational costs. *Pooling of draws across chains to estimate the covariance* allows us to **parallelize the warmup**, with the current parallelization bottleneck being the repeated first warmup phase. *However*, the first warmup phase might be able to be eliminated completely or shortened by using importance sampling (not tested yet).
+This generally allows us to *skip the costly early phases of Stan's default warm-up, where the metric is not well-adapted and the average treedepth is high*.
+In the best case (as in the Monster model), average treedepths are only high during early stages of our warm-up, which due to the exponentially increasing computational cost per leapfrog iteration contributes very little in terms of total computational costs. *Pooling of draws across chains to estimate the covariance* allows us to **parallelize the warm-up**, with the current parallelization bottleneck being the repeated first warm-up phase. *However*, the first warm-up phase might be able to be eliminated completely or shortened by using importance sampling ~~(not tested yet)~~.
 Due to the pooling across chains we currently get away with 100 final metric adaptation iterations per chain (using 6 parallel chains).
 As a side effect of doing things incrementally, we also tend to avoid spurious modes.

+##### Short addendum: importance resampling to skip repeating phase I

+With the posteriors appearing unimodal, at first glance it appears to be safe to use importance resampling to get new initial points for the chains which are closer to or in the typical set of the next (intermediate) posterior, thereby allowing us to shorten or skip the repeated phase I. This *appears* to improve the scalability of the algorithm somewhat. **This should not be done if the posterior is multimodal, as we may lose a mode this way**, at least if we first pool draws across chains and then resample.
+Resampling "within chains" should still be safe, even for multimodal posteriors.

-#### Adaptive warmup
+#### Adaptive warm-up

-Adaptively tuning the ODE solver configurations is just one special case of reconfiguration that is possible using the above warmup procedure.
+Adaptively tuning the ODE solver configurations is just one special case of reconfiguration that is possible using the above warm-up procedure.
 In our [implementation of the Monster model](stan/flexible_monster.stan) we can solve the personwise ODEs either using a custom ODE solver relying on a [Strang splitting](https://en.wikipedia.org/wiki/Strang_splitting)